 - Record data on feeding ecology

-- Collect GPS data on species movements to create a large, overarching primate movement database
+- Collect GPS data on species movements, create, and maintain a large digital movement map.

-- Demonstrate proficiency in collecting and storing primate fecal samples in field conditions, including participating in downstream applications like endocrinology and parasite analyses
+- Demonstrate proficiency in collecting and storing biological samples in field conditions, including participating in downstream applications such as microscopic and molecular diagnostic analyses.

 We are currently recruiting participants with the following requirements.
 If you are uncertain if you are eligible, contact us to confirm.